LGro/coagulate/doc/invitations.md

 3. Set ContactRequest unicastinbox DHT record writer subkey with SignedContactResponse, encrypted with writer secret

 ## Receiving an accept/reject
-1. Open and get SignedContactResponse from ContactRequest unicaseinbox DHT record
+1. Open and get SignedContactResponse from ContactRequest unicastinbox DHT record
 2. Decrypt with writer secret
 3. Get DHT record for contact's AccountMaster
 4. Validate the SignedContactResponse signature